Linguine with Tomato Basil Habanero Sauce and Bacon-Wrapped Shrimp is creamy, smoky, spicy and sure to heat up your summer night!

 When our tomatoes begin to ripen and our fresh basil takes off, my husband makes this super-spicy pasta dish that we both love.
-He has made it every summer for about as long as we’ve been married–almost 19 years.
+He has made it every summer for about as long as we’ve been married–almost 25 years.

 An even milder substitution at 1,000 to 2,000 SHU is an ancho pepper, which is a dried fresh poblano.
-An ancho pepper can be somewhat leathery, so a 20-minute soak in hot water will make it easier to chop.
+A dried ancho pepper can be somewhat leathery, so a 20-minute soak in hot water will make it easier to chop.

 When handling hot peppers of any variety, it’s wise to wear disposable gloves, refrain from touching sensitive areas such as your eyes and keep your work area ventilated.

 Although all that heat from hot peppers can be hard to handle, they all contain capsaicin.
 Capsaicin is believed to have numerous health benefits–from boosting metabolism to pain control in topical creams.